 Passaic County NJ Divorce Litigation Attorneys

-Divorce and Family Law Attorneys in Woodland Park, New Jersey
+Divorce and Family Law Attorneys in Little Falls, New Jersey

 The initial decision to file for divorce is one of the many significant choices that you will make before your divorce is ultimately resolved.
 Among the most important decisions that you will face during the New Jersey divorce process is the specific avenue through which you will pursue a resolution.
 The unique circumstances of your case will determine the most suitable avenue for you.
 Nevertheless, there are some prevailing themes that may lead you in one direction over another.
 For example, the level of contentiousness between you and your spouse will strongly influence your ability to resolve divorce-related issues such as division of assets, alimony, and child custody outside of the courtroom.
 If you are involved in an uncontested divorce, mediation, arbitration, negotiation, or collaborative divorce may serve as viable alternatives.
 In some cases, however, reaching a resolution without the decision of a New Jersey Family Court Judge is simply untenable.

 When faced with the challenging and complex trial process, the stakes are infinitely higher.
 In these situations, it is absolutely critical to have an experienced NJ divorce litigation attorney who can champion your interests and fight for your desired outcome.
-At Del Sardo & Montanari, our skilled divorce attorneys are equipped to tackle the most daunting of divorce issues.
+At The Montanari Law Group, our skilled divorce attorneys are equipped to tackle the most daunting of divorce issues.
 With our ferocious trial strategy, we have secured superior divorce outcomes for clients in Woodland Park, Clifton, Wayne, and throughout Passaic and Essex counties.
-The head of our family law practice, Darren J. Del Sardo, is Certified by the New Jersey Supreme Court as a Civil Trial Attorney and he has earned inclusion among Top 100 Trial Attorneys in the Nation by the National Trial Lawyers Association.
-Under his leadership, we uphold a standard of excellence and unwavering devotion to our clients that distinguishes us from the rest.
 For additional information and a cost-free consultation about your case, contact our New Jersey divorce attorneys today at 973-233-4396 or toll-free at 888-877-7985.

 Divorce Litigation in New Jersey